 some vast eternal plan if I were a wealthy man?"
 With pain in his

 heart but faith in God, his friend, he carries on with his daily obligations.

 Tevya, a Jewish face.

-We Jews have a mantra, an ancient text, Ani Ma'amin, I Believe, I believe that despite all the difficulties, despite all the traumas, the Messiah will come, the Redeemer will come.
+We Jews have a mantra, an ancient text, Ani Ma'amin, I Believe, I believe that despite all the difficulties, despite all the traumas, the Messiah will come, the Redemption will come.

 Now some believe in the Messiah as an individual while others see the Messiah as a time period.
 That's OK, we Jews have always agreed to disagree; our texts have many interpretations.

-In the year 135 the final revolt against Rome was crushed, our people lost their independence, were taken into slavery and scattered across the globe with unspeakable consequences.
+In the year 135 the final revolt against Rome was crushed, our people lost their independence, were taken into slavery and scattered around the globe with unspeakable consequences.
 Since then we have been the pariahs of every society, the scapegoat for every problem, the punching bag for every drunken Cossack.

 But a new dawn has come.
 After thousands of years of suffering, of taking it all on our bruised backs, of repeating daily, "Ani ma'amin", I still believe, Tevya shed his old milkman's clothes and wore a new spirit.
 The time had come and we all knew it.
 The waiting was over.
-So the broken down Jewish milkmen of the world, the pious Jews of Yemen, the skeletons from Auschwitz, the survivors of Babi Yar (Ukraine) and all the other places where our people were massacred, came together and reclaimed our ancient homeland.
+So, the broken-down Jewish milkmen of the world, the pious Jews of Yemen, the skeletons from Auschwitz, the survivors of Babi Yar (Ukraine) and all the other places where our people were massacred, came together and reclaimed our ancient homeland.
 With Ani Ma'amin on their lips they made it happen.
 They became the generation of the Messiah.
-They did what no people had ever done, what no one thought could ever happen.
+They did what no people had ever done, what no one thought could ever be done.